 On the other hand, of course, it also means that, if the industry as a whole is attempting to scale up, only a relatively small percentage of the companies that were in the room last week will make it, especially considering the increasingly dim outlook for the economy-at-large.
 If there were something like 400 companies at RAPID 2022, by RAPID 2025, it’s possible that only 75-100 of those companies exist in some form or another.
 The industry probably needs to consolidate in order to grow further, and once that growth starts, the landscape will consolidate even more, and so on.

 Finally, it was evident from the attendance that glocalization of the future workforce will clearly continue to draw more and more people into the sector.
 This is what will truly be the key, in the long run, in order for AM to follow through on its technological promise.
 According to TCT Magazine’s write-up on the event, about 1,000 middle and high school students were there as part of the organization’s Bright Minds program.
 There were many college students in attendance, as well.
 One attribute that AM has that other technologies don’t is that it allows individuals to actually make something they can see and touch, and this appeals especially to kids.

-In general, the show confirmed my general perceptions that the industry is set to exceed its expectations for growth over the next five years, to about $30 billion, according to SmarTech Analysis.
-It gave me a much better idea of how that could happen.
-I think the larger companies have considerable leverage to control increasing amounts of the industry, all the more so the worse the economy gets.
-RAPID suggested that the industry is ready to go both globally and locally — and that the companies that comprise it are ready to compete.
+In general, the show confirmed my general perceptions that the industry is set to exceed its expectations for growth over the next five years.
+And it gave me a much better idea of how that could happen.
+I think the larger companies have considerable leverage to control increasing amounts of the industry, all the more so the worse that economic sentiment gets.
+RAPID suggested that the industry is ready to go, both globally and locally — and that the companies that comprise it are ready to compete.